 Research Highlight Writers’ Resources

 Entering the Research Highlight Science Writing Contest will improve your science-writing skills and and enable you to more effectively share the substance of your ideas.
-Here are some resources and guidelines to help you construct a compelling narrative and avoid common pitfalls in science writing.
+Here are some resources and guidelines to help you avoid common pitfalls in science writing.

 Constructing Your Narrative

-• Don’t “bury the lede.”
-Introduce your findings and their significance within the first or second paragraph, while capturing your reader’s interest.
+- Don’t “bury the lede.”
+Introduce your findings and their significance succinctly within the first or second paragraph, while capturing your reader’s interest.

 Polishing Your Writing

-• We've put together [add link] a useful cheat sheet to reference as you edit your work.
+- We’ve put together a useful cheat sheet to reference as you edit your work.

 Submitting Your Highlight

 Once you’ve submitted, our editor will offer you rounds of detailed in-person feedback.
-Once you feel you have developed a compelling narrative, you will receive a final round of professional proofreading before your article is posted on the website.
+When your article is ready to be published, you will receive a final round of professional proofreading before your article is posted on the Illinois Physics website.

-After your article is posted, let family and friends know so they can vote for your article.
-The earlier you submit your article, the greater your chance of winning the People’s Choice Award.
+After your article is posted, let family and friends know so they can vote for your article!
+The earlier you submit your article, the more time you have to accrue votes toward the People’s Choice Award.